 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-On which platforms a cosmetic brand can sell its products in China?
+On which platforms a cosmetics brand can sell its products in China?

 A lot of cosmetics brands in China, have an e-shop on Taobao.
 This website is very famous and was launched by Alibaba in 2003.
-The navigation is very easy that is what chinese consumers love on this website.
-They can browse by categorie such as, product effect, skin type, prices and so on…
+The navigation is very easy that is what Chinese consumers love on this website.
+They can browse by categories such as product effect, skin type, prices, and so on…

-Unlike Taobao, this platform is only specialized in cosmetics’ sale.
+Unlike Taobao, this platform is only specialized in cosmetics sales.
 Customers trust the brands sold on the site then it’s a good thing to be present on this website.
 Jumei’s bring to brands visibility.
 There are a lot of other websites on which a cosmetics brand can sell its products such as Tmall or the cross-borders websites that are becoming more and more popular.

 It is always difficult for a foreign brand to have a suitable distributor in China.
-Distributors in China is always excellent business man who can sell fast and identify sellers but have little knowledge in brand image development or a good communication with customers.
-They often put their interests in front of yours and drastically fast turning their back to you for a more beneficial one.
+Distributors in China is always excellent businessman who can sell fast and identify sellers but have little knowledge in brand image development or good communication with customers.
+They often put their interests in front of yours and drastically fast turn their back to you for a more beneficial one.

-Chinese website & social media are the key of your success
+Chinese website & social media are the key to your success

 Bilibili ( 哔哩哔哩) is a Chinese video-sharing website based in Shanghai, that is themed around live streaming, video hosting, and mobile gaming.
 It focuses on anime-related content and video game culture.
 90% of its users are under 25, who post, view, and comment on videos in real-time.
 The real-time feature is known as “bullet chatting” and it facilitates an active community by inducing viewers to participate through the chat and stay engaged.

 Launched in 2006, YOKA quickly became a must in the qualitative 2.0 Web experience for Fashion and Cosmetics brands and was the first one to do it, when it was usually a customer experience delivered by luxury brands.
-The Social Media is so successful it employs nearly 400 people and opened an office in Shanghai.
-The platform is highly active and count more than 7 million users who daily provides tips, advice, reviews or rankings on cosmetics and fashion items.
+Social Media is so successful it employs nearly 400 people and opened an office in Shanghai.
+The platform is highly active and counts more than 7 million users who daily provide tips, advice, reviews, or rankings on cosmetics and fashion items.

-When it comes to beauty products, Kimiss happens to be the biggest specialized online community on Internet.
+When it comes to beauty products, Kimiss happens to be the biggest specialized online community on the Internet.
 Since its launching in 2007, the site recorded millions of reviews for more than 2500 brands and over 140,000 beauty products.
-More than 15 million pages are viewed everyday by 1 million daily active users.
+More than 15 million pages are viewed every day by 1 million daily active users.